alexhigher/Stacky/README.md

 4. **Submit a Pull Request**: Describe your changes in detail for review.

 Please follow our [Code of Conduct](link-to-conduct) and ensure your contributions align with the project's goals.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For support or inquiries, please reach out to our team at [support@stacky.com](mailto:support@stacky.com) or visit our [website](https://stacky.example.com).

----

-*Empower your business with self-hosted solutions using Stacky!*